Campaigns

 No member of the TGNA responded to the British response, including the invitation for a face to face meeting.
 On 18 July 2006 a second invitation was sent to individual members of the TGNA by direct email.
 Once more, no member of the TGNA responded.

 5. Authorised Turkish translation of Blue Book released in Ankara.
-TGNA Members a
+TGNA Members avoid any substantive engagement

 In 2008 Gomidas Institute commissioned an authorised Turkish translation of the Blue Book and on 26 June 2009 Ara Sarafian (Gomidas Institute) and Lord Avebury (House of Lords, London) presented the authorised translation at a press conference in Ankara.
 The release was sponsored by the Human Rights Association (Ankara) and the Freedom of Thought Association.
 All Turkish Parliamentarians were invited to the event and permission was obtained to send individual copies of the book to all members of the TGNA.
 The book release was attended by diplomats from the UK, USA, Russia, and Switzerland, as well as leading dissident intellectuals, such as Ismail Besikci, Ragip Zarakolu and Temel Demirer.
 However, no members of the TGNA or their advisers chose to be present to explain their case against the Blue Book.
 All 550 copies of the Turkish translation sent to the TGNA were also refused delivery and sent back to the publishers.